I wasn’t ready to be with a baby. I didn’t understand the rhythm of it. What was the beginning, middle, and end of this task?

 And the spiritual transition smiles and says, “Sweetie, you didn’t survive your parents.
 They survived you.”

-And then your spouse drops a six week old baby in your arms.
+And then your spouse gently lays a six week old baby in your arms.
 You hear the front door close.
-The car starts.
-And you realize that the baby isn’t just sleeping any more.
+The car starts and she’s gone for the next few HOURS.
+Then you look down and you realize that the baby isn’t just sleeping any more.
 That comfortable list of dad tasks is now yesterday’s news.
 The practical shifts to the personal.
 A human being is there.
 Awake.
 Looking at you.

 I can’t speak for other dads, but it scared the crap out of me.
 I remember holding my son and feeling like the clock had screeched to a halt.
 When will my wife be back?
 When will I be able to get to work on painting the porch?
 I felt as if I was literally tearing in half.
 Part of me was willing to work twenty hours a day if someone would just take the baby away and let me keep doing things MY WAY.